thedevil-ux/Local-Bhai/README.md

 ## Hyperlocal Services & Community Platform for Odisha

 ![LocalBhai Hero Image](file:///C:/Users/USER/Desktop/Screenshot%20(221).png)
-*(Replace with a compelling screenshot or GIF of your platform in action)*
+*(Replace with a compelling screenshot or GIF of my platform in action)*

 ---